robturtle/consistency-test-demo/README.md

 NOTE for later OS X, `brew` install things on `/usr/local`, which is not in the default GUI application PATH variable.
-To fix this, refer to [this article](http://depressiverobot.com/2016/02/05/intellij-path.html) to set a proper PATH variable to that the thrift compiler can be found inside IntelliJ.
+To fix this, refer to [this article](http://depressiverobot.com/2016/02/05/intellij-path.html) to set a proper PATH variable so that the thrift compiler can be found inside IntelliJ.